 Quoi caught up as I was finishing dinner, and I proposed a crazy idea: once we got to the northern boundary of the park, if it wasn’t too late, and we still felt good, we could push an additional 4.1 miles (all downhill) to Hat Creek, giving us a new record (34.9 miles) just one week after we both set personal distance records.
 The land surrounding the creek, according to our guide, is fairly flat and covered with pine needles, so we could even go a tenth of a mile past the creek and have a 35 mile day.
 Quoi was immediately enthusiastic about this idea; I was immediately regretting proposing it, because it was now an hour and a half later than it was when I first had the idea, roughly the time it’d have taken us to hike that extra distance.

 We began hiking again shortly before 7, lofty distance goals in mind.
 As the sun began to set, the trail turned westward, and for almost an hour, it seemed, we were hiking directly into the sun (and in the area where there had been a forest fire, no less, so there was no cover or shade).

 Right around sunset, I stoped suddenly because I saw a deer.
 Now stopped, we decided to take a break there, pretty much in the middle of nowhere, since it had been almost six miles.
 While we were there, the deer continued to munch on grass and wander around us, not the slightest bit deterred by Quoi shouting at it to go away.
 (In English, French, and Spanish, just in case it understood one of them better.)

-I was pretty tired at this point (we’d been hiking for 16 hours at this point), and my feet were rather unhappy, so I suggested that we probably shouldn’t go any further than the park border.
+I was pretty tired at this point (we’d been hiking for 16 hours), and my feet were rather unhappy, so I suggested that we probably shouldn’t go any further than the park border.
 Quoi still expressed enthusiasm for doing the 35, but I could tell neither of us were likely to be in a condition to pull it off once we got to the border.